TheCharmingSociopath/TheCharmingSociopath.github.io/pages/research.md

 - My MS [thesis](../assets/documents/thesis.pdf), "Quantum Algorithms for Regularized Least Squares".
 - [Notes](../assets/documents/Adiabatic Quantum Computing and Optimization.pdf) on Adiabatic Quantum Computing and Optimization.
 - Some [notes](../assets/documents/Open_Quantum_Systems_Project.pdf) on analysing the master equation for qubit systems.
-- Some introductory [notes](../assets/documents/Quantum_Notes.pdf) on quantum computing for 2018.
 - A [video](https://youtu.be/zFyy2H_7oOk) introducing PCPs from a hardness of approximation perspective.
 You should probably watch Ryan O'Donnell's [lecture](https://www.youtube.com/playlist?list=PLm3J0oaFux3ZYpFLwwrlv_EHH9wtH6pnX).
 - [Modelling the stock market using game theory](../assets/documents/Modelling%20the%20stock%20market%20using%20game%20theory.pdf).